ersalmanqureshi/ARKit-Virtual-Objects/README.md

 ## License

-**SQCanvas** is available under the MIT license.
+**ARKit-Virtual-Objects** is available under the MIT license.
 See the LICENSE file for more info.